Useless (song): "Home" / "Useless"

 In November 1997, "Home" and "Useless" were released as a double A-side single in the US and Canada.
 The front cover art has the "Home" cover on the front, with the "Home" track list, and the back cover art has the "Useless" cover art, with the "Useless" track list.

 Track listings

 All songs were written by Gore.
-Gore sings lead on "Home", and David Gahan sings lead on "Useless".
+Gore sings lead on "Home", and Dave Gahan sings lead on "Useless".